winitzki/scall/tutorial/programming_dhall.md

 However, note that the output type parameter `a` in `Tree a` is written out explicitly in the long syntax.
 Haskell and Scala allow the programmer to use a _different_ type expression (instead of `a`) in that place.
-For example, the output type could be `Tree Int` instead of `Tree a`, or even a more complicated type with other type parameters.
+For example, the output type could be `Tree Int` instead of `Tree a`, or a more complicated type with other  type parameters.
 The resulting type would then be a GADT.

 Defining a GADT in Haskell or Scala always requires the "long syntax".
 Now we will show how to translate such "long syntax" definitions into Dhall.

-We use the technique of curried Church encoding at the level of type constructors, similarly to what we did for nested recursive types.
+We use the technique of curried Church encoding for type constructors, similarly to what we had to do for nested recursive types.

 Suppose we have the following Haskell definition of a GADT:
 ```haskell